-Based on the type of above-ground ladder you own, the securing process has slight modifications.
-Going thoroughly through the manuals of each specific brand before starting the process is crucial.
+Based on the type of ladder you own, it can also be homemade, just the securing process will have slight modifications.
+Going thoroughly through the manual, before starting the process is crucial (if you have a store-bought ladder).
 Doing this will assist you in going over all the equipment and material you might need in the process.
 It will also prevent you from making careless mistakes.

-There are three types of above-ground pool ladders-frame flip-up ladders, stainless steel ladders, and easy step-in ladders.
+There are three types of above ground pool ladders, Deck ladders, A-frame flip-up ladders, and drop-in ladders.

-- The frame flip-up ladder is best for pools without a deck.
+- The A-frame flip-up ladder is best for pools without a deck.
 It is also adjustable according to the height required.

-- The key to securing a frame flip-up ladder is sand weight.
+- The key to securing a-frame ladder is sand weight.

-- The ladder comes with proper provisions to fill sand in it so that it doesn’t float up and remains stable underwater.
+- Some of the ladders come with inbuilt chambers to fill in sand or water so that it doesn’t float up and remains stable underwater.

-- While filling it with sand, make sure that you shift the ladder left and right to ensure air bubbles are not present.
+- While filling it with sand, make sure that you shake the ladder left and right to ensure air bubbles are not present.

 - With help, carefully place it in the desired spot.